olib963/javatest/README.md

 Features I would like to look at implementing in the future:

 * Add tags back onto tests in such a way that it is easy to filter and split tests.
-Await use cases before doing this though.
+I removed this feature as I felt it didn't fit the use cases appropriately.
 * A way to add arbitrary logs to your test cases.
-(Possibly replacing the `String` log with a structural log)
+(Possibly replacing the `String`s log with a structural log)
-* A module that allows for generative property testing & test specifications e.g. the `Comparable[T]` spec.
+* A module that allows for generative property testing & test specifications e.g. the `Comparable[T]` spec, built on the parameterization module.
 * Acceptance tests for the JavaFire maven plugin, this proved too complex and painful to do in the first version.
 * Expand on the matchers for more types and adding the ability to compose and negate them.
 * A Gradle plugin?